Skip to main content

 Must-Try Dishes: Asada machete, Rajas con queso machete quesadilla, Chile relleno machete

-What makes it special: Oversized machete-style quesadillas that are naturally built for sharing.
+What Makes it Special: Oversized machete-style quesadillas that are naturally built for sharing.

 Worthy Picks